Hybrid divide-and-conquer approach for tree search algorithms: Space-efficient quantum subroutines for tree search algorithms

 \section{Space-efficient quantum subroutines for tree search algorithms}

 In this section, we implement quantum subroutines for tree search algorithms.
-We implement a space-efficient Grover-based search for $k$-SAT, and then explain how to efficiently implement Quantum Phase Estimation (QPE) in the context of quantum backtracking.
+We implement a space-efficient Grover-based search for $k$-SAT, and then explain how to efficiently implement Quantum Phase Estimation (QPE) for realizing quantum backtracking.